alexmanrique/blog/_posts/2020-12-13-the-last-bug.md

 <span>Photo by <a href="https://unsplash.com/@adamgman?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Adam Gman</a> on <a href="https://unsplash.com/s/photos/bug?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>
 {: refdef}

-In this article I am going to explain a bug that I had to solve in an application that is responsible for saving data in a non-relational database.
+In this article, I am going to explain a bug that I had to solve in an application that is responsible for saving data in a non-relational database.

 The problem
 ------------